-- Outlook number is measured by number of installation days, based on estimated number of pipe joints and length, and covers carbon steel and Corrosion Resistant Alloy (CRA) pipeline only. - This outlook exclude requirement for pipeline replacement. - In addition, there are potential installation requirements for flexible pipes as follows: a) 10 km in 2022 - b) 44 km in 2024 - \bullet This outlook may be read together with the outlook for supply of linepipes.
+- This outlook exclude requirement for pipeline replacement. - In addition, there are potential installation requirements for flexible pipes as follows: a) 10 km in 2022 - b) 44 km in 2024 - This outlook may be read together with the outlook for supply of linepipes.